selendra/selendra-wiki/docs/learn/learn-parathreads.md

 Collators may be paid in local parathread currency.
 However, the Relay Chain transacts with the
 {{ selendra: Selendra :selendra }} native currency only.
-Collators must then submit block candidates with an associated bid in {{ polkadot: SEL :polkadot }}
+Collators must then submit block candidates with an associated bid in {{ selendra: SEL :selendra }}
 {{ kusama: KSM :kusama }}.

 ## Parachain Slot Swaps